 Prior to departure, the driver shall brief all passengers on the procedures to be used during an emergency.
 Exit locations from the bus shall be briefed with emphasis on the need to keep transported items out of aisles and away from emergency exits.

 The teacher/sponsor shall brief students prior to the trip on safe riding practices and standard of conduct.
-A teacher or adult sponsor is required to be on board each bus operating in support of the field trip.
-The teacher or adult sponsor shall be seated behind the last student to observe and monitor student conduct and safety while en route.
-If a student's conduct on the bus becomes a distraction to the driver, and adversely affects his/her ability to safely operate the bus, the driver will promptly stop the bus and request the teacher/sponsor to correct the situation.
-Should a problem develop during the course of the field trip that is not handled properly or adequately by the teacher/sponsor the situation will be reported to the principal or the Director of Transportation.
+If a student's conduct on the bus becomes a distraction to the driver, and adversely affects his/her ability to safely operate the bus, the driver will request the teacher/sponsor to correct the situation.
+Should a problem develop during the course of the field trip that is not handled properly or adequately by the teacher/sponsor, the situation will be reported to a transportation supervisor.

 The driver is responsible for the safe operation of the bus.
 Teacher sponsors should not expect the driver to supervise students who have misbehaved during the field trip.

 Proper student conduct on the bus is essential to insure the safety of all passengers.
-Students should keep the noise level to a minimum to ensure that traffic sounds and emergency conditions are recognizable to the driver.
+School Bus Rules Students should keep the noise level to a minimum to ensure that traffic sounds and emergency conditions are recognizable to the driver.
 All passengers must remain seated while the bus is in motion.
-Eating on the bus is not permitted without driver approval.
 Students should not throw or extend any part of their body or other objects from open windows of the bus.

 Arrival at Field Trip Destination